tbiens/icarus/README.md

 1. Improve my skills significantly in Git and Python.
 2. Log to ELK or Splunk
-3. Report IP addresses to an antispam api service. done?
+3.
 4. More than 1 attachment at a time.
 5. Cleanup process for logs and downloads.
 6. Cuckoo API?
 7. Config file the IP choice.
 8. Chroot or nobody:nobody.
 9. Docker?
 10. Fancy cli interface?
-I started using Curses.
+I started using Curses; advancing the use of this.

 **Raspbian from scratch:**
 Raspbian 9 has Python 3.5.3 by default.
 Which should work.